 Your wounds are very serious

 If your injuries are severe—especially if you are permanently disabled—you must ensure that any compensation includes all future medical costs and lost earnings.
 Employers and their insurance carriers bear a high cost of these claims, and they will battle harder to deny responsibility and the degree of your injuries.
-You need the assistance of an expert attorney to fight for the money to which you are entitled.
+You need the assistance of an expert workers compensation lawyer indianapolis in to fight for the money to which you are entitled.

 Medical conditions that existed prior to the date of application